-In Massachusetts, state law requires that all property be assessed at its full market value as of January 1 preceding the start of the fiscal year.
-It is the ownership, condition and value of the property on January 1 that determines an assessment and to whom the tax bill is assessed.
-Any new structures, additions, demolitions, improvements or alterations that occur after January 1st will not be reflected in the assessing records until the next January 1.
+Property tax assessments in Massachusetts are made in connection with fiscal years.
+Fiscal Year 2019 began on July 1, 2018 and ends on June 30, 2019.
+Massachusetts law requires that all property be assessed at its full market value as of the January 1 preceding the start of the fiscal year (January 1, 2018 for Fiscal Year 2019).

+It is the ownership, condition, and value of the property on January 1 that determines the assessment and to whom the tax bill is assessed.
+Any new structures, additions, demolitions, improvements, or alterations that occur after January 1st will not be reflected in the assessing records until the subsequent fiscal year.